 The Authority provides transportation services to the Executive Office of Health and Human Services for medical and dayhab programs.
 There is presently an outstanding receivable for \$467,142 that is in dispute for services provided in November of 2013.
 The Authority has refuted the state's contention that this amount was remitted during fiscal 2014.
 The State has denied the Authority's initial appeal.
-Management will continue to exhaust all available options in order to collect these funds.
+The Authority has filed suit to collect these funds.
+The case is scheduled to be heard in 2021.